4GeeksAcademy/machine-learning-content/06-ml_algos/naive-bayes.md

 - Naïve Bayes classifiers have limited options for parameter tuning like alpha=1 for smoothing, fit_prior=[True / False] to learn class prior probabilities or not and some other options (look at detail here: https://scikit-learn.org/stable/modules/generated/sklearn.naive_bayes.GaussianNB.html#sklearn.naive_bayes.GaussianNB).
 It's recommended to focus on your pre-processing of data and the feature selection.

--You might think to apply some classifier combination technique like ensemble, bagging and boosting but these methods would not help.
+- You might think to apply some classifier combination technique like ensemble, bagging and boosting but these methods would not help.
 Actually, “ensemble, boosting, bagging” won’t help since their purpose is to reduce variance.
 Naïve Bayes has no variance to minimize.

 Source: